JetBrains/kotlin-web-site/docs/topics/gradle.md

             - java
 ```

-The corresponding `sourceSets` property should be updated if not using the default convention:
+The corresponding `sourceSets` property should be updated if you are not using the default convention:

 <tabs>